temporalio/ui-server/README.md

 - Open http://localhost:8080/ in the browser to explore the UI
 - Open http://localhost:8080/openapi/ in the browser to explore HTTP API

-## Configuration

-- When running ui-server as a docker image, you can pass docker env variables to configure auth, TLS and other options.
-See [quickstart for production](https://github.com/temporalio/ui-server/tree/main/docker#quickstart-for-production).
-For all options refer to [Dockerize config template](https://github.com/temporalio/ui-server/blob/main/docker/config_template.yaml)
-- Alternatively you can pass a .yaml configuration file based on the Dockerize template .
-Ex [development.yml config](https://github.com/temporalio/ui-server/tree/main/config)

 ## Debugging